microsoftgraph/android-java-snippets-sample/README.md

 3. Enter your credentials.
 4. Review and accept the permission scopes requested by the app.
 4. Click an operation in the main activity to show operation details.
-5. Click the **RUN** button to start the REST operation and wait for the operation to finish.
+5. Click the **RUN** button to start the operation and wait for the operation to finish.
 6. Click in the **Raw Object** text box to copy the box contents to the emulator/device clipboard.
 7. Click the back button on the toolbar to return to the operation list.
 8. (Optional) Click the overflow menu to get the Disconnect menu option.